 Students are required to select the audit option at the time of registration.
-A student auditing a class is not required to take final tests and will not receive a grade or credit, but he or she is expected to attend class regularly.
-The auditing student may not receive credit later for the course unless he or she repeats the course as a regularly enrolled student.
+A student auditing a class is not required to take final tests and will not receive a grade or credit.
 Audit students are required to pay standard tuition and fees.